-Gordie Howe scored a goal and added two assists, on Jan.
-25, 1953, to give him 400 regular-season career points total as the Detroit Red Wings and Montreal Canadiens skated to a 3-3 tie.
+Gordie Howe scored a goal and added two assists on Jan.
+25, 1953, to give him 400 regular-season career points as the Detroit Red Wings and Montreal Canadiens skated to a 3-3 tie.
 Alex Delvecchio had a big night by picking up an assist on all three Detroit goals.

-Bobby Orr recorded set up two goals to reach the 400-assist mark, on Jan.
+Bobby Orr set up two goals to reach the 400-assist mark on Jan.
 25, 1973, in the Boston Bruins’ 4-2 loss to the Red Wings.
 It took the Hall of Fame defenseman 437 games to get 400 assists.

-On that same, Glenn Anderson picked up the 400th assist of his career in the Edmonton Oilers 6-3 home loss to the Blackhawks.
+On that same night, Glenn Anderson picked up the 400th assist of his career in the Edmonton Oilers’ 6-3 home loss to the Blackhawks.

 Firsts in the NHL

-The Blackhawks played their very first game at the United Center, on Jan.
+The Blackhawks played their first game at the United Center on Jan.
 25, 1995, and beat the Oilers 5-1.
-Joe Murphy scored the first goal in Chicago’s new home and also added an assist.
-The Blackhawks averaged 20,833 fans during the 1994-95 season, becoming the first team to average at least 20,000 fans during a regular-season.
+Joe Murphy scored the first goal in Chicago’s new home and added an assist.
+The Blackhawks averaged 20,833 fans during the 1994-95 season, becoming the first team to average at least 20,000 fans during a regular season.

 On Jan.
 26, 2002, Luc Robitaille became the first player in NHL history to score 10 power-play goals in 13 different seasons.
 His milestone came in the Red Wings 5-3 win over the visiting Mighty Ducks of Anaheim.

 Finally, on Jan.
 25, 2014, the NHL played its first regular-season outdoor game in a warm-weather city as the Kings hosted the Ducks at historic Dodger Stadium.
-A crowd of over 54,000 fans saw the Ducks win this chapter “Freeway Face-Off” 3-0.
-Goaltender Jonas Hiller was the hero with 36 saves including stopping an Anze Kopitar penalty shot in the first period.
+A crowd of over 54,000 fans saw the Ducks win this chapter of the “Freeway Face-Off” 3-0.
+Goaltender Jonas Hiller was the hero with 36 saves, including stopping an Anze Kopitar penalty shot in the first period.

 All-Stars Take Center Stage

-Buffalo Sabres star Rick Martin took home MVP honors, on Jan.
-25, 1977, as he led the Wales Conference to a 4-3 win over the Campbell Conference, in Vancouver.
+Buffalo Sabres star Rick Martin took home MVP honors on Jan.
+25, 1977, leading the Wales Conference to a 4-3 win over the Campbell Conference in Vancouver.
 He scored two goals in the third period, including the game-winner with less than two minutes to play.

 Team Toews scored a record seven goals in the second period as the 11 scored by both teams was the highest-scoring period in the game’s history.
 The game also set the records for the fastest back-to-back, three and four goals scored.
 Team Toews was led by John Tavares and his four goals and Jakub Voracek’s six points (three goals, three assists), both tying All-Star game records.

-Nathan MacKinnon of the Colorado Avalanche had to withdraw from the NHL All-Star Skills Competition, on Jan.
-25, 2019, due to a foot injury.
+Due to a foot injury, Nathan MacKinnon of the Colorado Avalanche had to withdraw from the NHL All-Star Skills Competition on Jan.
+25, 2019.
 He was replaced in the Faster Skater competition by U.S. Women’s team legend Kendall Coyne Schofield.
-She beat Arizona Coyotes’ forward Clayton Keller but was not nearly fast enough Connor McDavid of the Edmonton Oilers.
+She beat Arizona Coyotes’ forward Clayton Keller but was not nearly as fast as Connor McDavid of the Edmonton Oilers.

 Odds & Ends

 Paul Coffey picked up an assist, on Jan.
 25, 1986, in the Oilers’ 5-2 home win over the Kings.
-This extended his personal point streak to 28 games, the longest such streak in NHL history by a defenseman.
+This extended his point streak to 28 games, the longest in NHL history by a defenseman.

-Mark Messier scored a goal and picked up four assists, on Jan.
+Mark Messier scored a goal and picked up four assists on Jan.
 25, 1990, in Edmonton’s 7-6 win over the visiting Kings.
-During the game, Anderson scored the 4,000th goal in Oilers’ franchise history.
+During the game, Anderson scored the 4,000th goal in the Oilers’ franchise history.

-Brett Hull scored twice, on Jan.
+Brett Hull scored twice on Jan.
 25, 1991, in the Blues’ 9-4 road win in Detroit.
-These his 49th and 50th goals of the season in the team’s 49th game, making him the third player in NHL history to score 50 goals in less than 50 games.
+These were his 49th and 50th goals of the season in the team’s 49th game, making him the third player in NHL history to score 50 goals in less than 50 games.